-6. PURSUING A RELEVANCY: NEXT STEPS
+6. PURSUING RELEVANCY: NEXT STEPS

-We are not teaching our learners the competencies they will need to succeed.
-Our learners are being illprepared to compete for jobs with people from all over the world.
+Although Canadian educators are among the best in the world, it is becoming increasingly clear that our current models of education are not designed to teach our learners the competencies they will need to succeed in the modern world.
+As a result, Canadian learners will be ill-prepared to compete for jobs with people from all over the world.
 Our future national productivity and competitiveness will suffer.
 Many nations are already reforming their education systems to position their societies for success within an increasingly competitive global environment.
 Failing to act today makes Canadians vulnerable to those countries that do.